francdomain/Terraform_Azure_Infra/virtual-machine/README.md

 cd /tmp
 ls
 ```
+2. Use null resource and provisioner to copy the ssh private key file from local source to the jump host VM.
-2. terraform-azure.pem file should be present in /tmp directory
+terraform-azure.pem file will be present in /tmp directory of the jump host

 ### Connect to Web Linux VM using Bastion Host VM
 1. Connect to Web Linux VM